RanaDarpan/Gemini-Clone/README.md

 # Deployement

 The project is deployed on Vercel.
-[Visit the live site here](https://vercel.com/)
+[Visit the site here](https://vercel.com/)

 # 🚀 Live Demo
 Check out the live demo of the project [here](https://geminiclone-rana.vercel.app/)